ZystemOS/pluto/README.md

 ## Debug

-Launch a gdb instance and connect to qemu.
+Launch a gdb-multiarch instance and connect to qemu.

 ```Shell
 zig build debug